Okwuagbala Uzochukwu Mike P writes about challenges, youth, metallurgy, and insurance. Search his books on Amazon using his name.

 The government needs to play a bigger role in providing proper waste disposal systems and better healthcare, particularly in neglected rural areas.
 Environmentally sustainable disposal practices, like recycling, should be adopted.
 Those who vandalize oil pipelines should be pursued more aggressively and punished for causing oil spills.
 Bush burning must be limited so that the micro-organisms that promote crops output can thrive.
 Hospitals need better funding.
 The state must take steps to keep qualified young doctors in the country, perhaps by giving them more important roles in public health administration.

 Nigerian Women's Issues

 Many people in Nigeria still believe that only men should be in positions of power.
 There are many causes of gender inequality in Nigeria.
 Some archaic traditions and customs do not permit women to occupy top professions or political offices.
 As a result, women in Nigeria face discrimination and violence.
-Unemployment in Nigeria affects the women most when compared with that of men.
+Unemployment in Nigeria affects women more compared to men.
 This is due to the fact that some women are neglected due to their sex and weaknesses.
-Because of such, the wife of former President Goodluck Jonathan, Patience Jonathan, and other women in the country came up to empower Nigeria women to the best of their capacities.
+Because of this, the wife of former President Goodluck Jonathan, Patience Jonathan, and other women in the country stepped up to empower Nigerian women to the best of their capacities.

 Civic Pride and Patriotism in Nigeria

 Nigeria suffers from a deficit of civic pride and collective responsibility.
 Wealthy Nigerians do little to use what they have to help the masses.
 Instead, they transfer their money to foreign banks rather than making it useful for the nation.
 When these wealthy men want to go on holiday, they travel to the United States or Canada, and many migrate to the developed world rather than spend their money in Nigeria.